My 7 Picks For The Best Load Balancing Software

 • Weighted round robin: I look for flexibility in adjusting the number of requests each server should handle based on its capacity.
 This method ensures more powerful servers take on a larger share of the traffic.

 High availability and failover: The software must ensure that traffic is always routed to healthy servers, even if some servers fail.
 In the event of a failure, it should automatically perform failover, seamlessly rerouting traffic to the remaining healthy servers with minimal disruption.
-I would always suggest a system that would regularly monitor the health of servers and services using health checks, ensuring only responsive servers handle traffic.
+I would always recommend a system that regularly monitors the health of servers and services using health checks, ensuring only responsive servers handle traffic.
 Furthermore, geo-redundancy is essential for high availability, especially for businesses with global traffic.
 The ability to failover not just within a single region but across multiple geographic locations is vital.

 • Web Application Firewall (WAF) integration to protect against common vulnerabilities and threats such as SQL injection or XSS attacks.